farazokc/resume.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Faraz Naeem is a student of software engineering at FAST-NUCES, Karachi campus.
+He currently works on freelance projects on a number of different technologies.
-He's trying to find his specific research interest in the field of AI.
-He currently works on freelance projects on several technologies.
+He is also trying to find his research interest in the field of AI.
 {style="text-align: justify;"}